On the structure of graphs which are locally indistinguishable from a lattice: Conclusion and related problems

 Our results imply that if $r \geq r^{*}(d)$, then a connected graph which is $r$-locally $\mathbb{L}^d$ is covered by $\mathbb{L}^d$, where

 Benjamini and Georgakopoulos conjectured the following generalisation of this fact.

 \begin{conjecture}[Benjamini, Georgakopoulos] Let $\Gamma$ be a finitely presented group, and let $F$ be a connected, locally finite Cayley graph of $\Gamma$.
-Then there exists $r \in \mathbb{N}$ such that if $G$ is a graph which is $r$-locally $F$, then $F$ covers $G$. \end{conjecture}

-(Note that this conjecture appeared in \cite{coarse-geometry} without the assumption of $\Gamma$ being finitely presented.
+Then there exists $r \in \mathbb{N}$ such that if $G$ is a graph which is $r$-locally $F$, then $F$ covers $G$. \end{conjecture} (Note that this conjecture appeared in \cite{coarse-geometry} without the assumption of $\Gamma$ being finitely presented.
 It is easy to see that the conjecture is false without this assumption, however, and the conjecture was afterwards amended to the above.)

 In \cite{dST}, de la Salle and Tessera disprove Conjecture \ref{conj:finitely-presented}; they also prove several positive results, among which is the following.
-If $F$ is a graph and $k \in \mathbb{N}$ with $k \geq 2$, we let $P_k(F)$ denote the polygonal $2$-complex whose 1-skeleton is $F$, and whose $2$-cells are the cycles of length at most $k$ in $F$.
+If $F$ is a graph and $k \in \mathbb{N}$ with $k \geq 2$, we let $P_k(F)$ denote the $2$-dimensional polygonal CW complex whose 1-skeleton is $F$, and whose $2$-cells are the cycles of length at most $k$ in $F$.
 Following \cite{dST}, we say that $F$ is {\em simply connected at level $k$} if $P_k(F)$ is simply connected, and we say that $F$ is {\em large-scale simply connected} if there exists $k \geq 2$ such that $F$ is simply connected at level $k$. \begin{theorem}[De La Salle, Tessera] Let $F$ be a connected, locally finite graph which is large-scale simply connected, and which has $|V(F)/\Aut(F)| < \infty$ and $|\Stab_{\Aut(F)}(v)| < \infty$ for all $v \in V(F)$.
 Then there exists $r = r(F) \in \mathbb{N}$ such that if $G$ is a graph which is $r$-locally $F$, then $F$ covers $G$. \end{theorem}

 Since $\mathbb{L}^d$ satisfies the hypotheses of Theorem \ref{thm:positive} for any $d \in \mathbb{N}$, the $\mathbb{L}^d$-case of Theorem \ref{thm:positive} implies a weakened version of Theorem \ref{thm:cover-d}.